Archana-2024/Task3-Dashboard-Developement/README.md

 Data Cleaning and Preprocessing-

 The following preprocessing steps were applied to ensure data quality:
-1.Removed duplicate entries
+  1. Removed duplicate entries
-2.Standardized currency values to USD
+  2. Standardized currency values to USD
-3.Normalized job category names
+  3. Normalized job category names
-4.Filled missing values using
+  4. Filled missing values using

 Dashboard Creation-
-1.Loaded Excel file on Tableau public
+1. Loaded Excel file on Tableau public
-2.created required charts according to data
+2. created required charts according to data
-3.analysed the charts and provided insights and recommendations.
+3. analysed the charts and provided insights and recommendations.

 Insights-
 1. The dataset contains 1950 freelancer records with 15 features.